cf_xarray.accessor.CFAccessor#

 property standard_names: dict[str, list[Hashable]]#

-Returns a dictionary mapping standard names to variable names.
+Mapping standard names to variable names.

 dict